rt6/docker/README.md

 # link another app to mysql container (if port forwarding was not activated)
 docker run --name app-container-name --link my-container-name:mysql -d app-that-uses-mysql

+* IMPORTANT: you will need to create mysql users with the docker inet addr (eg. 172.17.0.1) so that other docker containers can access this mysql docker container

 ```